R. A. Lafferty: Life and work

 He graduated from Cascia Hall, and came of age in the early years of the Great Depression.
-He studied in the night school division at the University of Tulsa in 1932–33, mostly studying math and German, but left before graduating.
-In 1935, he began to work for Clark Electrical Supply Company in Tulsa and, from 1939 to 1942, attended the International Correspondence School.
+He studied in the night school division at the University of Tulsa in 1932–33, mostly studying mathematics and German, but left before graduating.
+In 1935, he began to work for Clark Electrical Supply Company in Tulsa and, from 1939 to 1942, attended the International Correspondence School, becoming what he described as a "correspondence school engineer".
 One of his hobbies was studying languages.
 Per The New York Times, "He taught himself Greek in order to read the New Testament in the original."

 He enlisted in the U.S. Army in 1942.
 After training in Texas, North Carolina, Florida, and California, he was sent to the South Pacific Area, serving in Australia, New Guinea, Morotai and the Philippines.
 When he left the Army in 1946, he had become a 1st Sergeant serving as a staff sergeant and had received an Asiatic–Pacific Campaign Medal.
 He returned to his sales position at Clark and turned to writing in the late 1950s.
 He never married and lived most of his life in Tulsa with his sister, Anna Lafferty.

 Although Lafferty did not begin writing until his mid-40s, he wrote dozens of novels and more than two hundred short stories, most of them at least nominally science fiction.
+As he explained in a 1968 publication, "I was a heavy drinker...
+I cut down on it, beginning my writing attempts at about the same time to fill a certain void."
 His first published story was "The Wagons" in the New Mexico Quarterly Review in 1959.
 His first published science fiction story was "Day of the Glacier", in The Original Science Fiction Stories in 1960, and his debut novel was Past Master in 1968.
 In the same year, he also published The Reefs of Earth and Space Chantey, a science fiction retelling of Homer's Odyssey, which was then followed by Fourth Mansions (1969), a work inspired by Teresa of Ávila.

 Around 1980, his output declined due to a stroke.
 He stopped writing regularly in 1984.
 In 1994, he suffered another, more severe, stroke.

 Lafferty's work was represented by Virginia Kidd Literary Agency, which held a cache of his unpublished manuscripts.
 This included over a dozen novels, such as Iron Tongue of Midnight, as well as about eighty short stories and a handful of essays.